fbdevelopercircles/FbDevcCommunityContent/README.md

 - [Gartic](https://gartic.io/) - Pictionary-inspired games that can be played online
 - [Mentimeter](https://www.mentimeter.com/) - Mentimeter is a goodway to engage the community live and understand them using it's analytical dashboard.
 - [QuizBreaker](https://www.quizbreaker.com/) - A scheduled virtual team building quiz delivered in inbox.
 Can be a good ice breaker.
+- [TypeRacer](https://play.typeracer.com/) - TypeRacer is a fun way to engage people during a meetup while improving their typing skills.
 </details>

 ## License